ehnat/api-groovy-java-spock-petclinic-tests/README.md

   `https://assertj.github.io/doc/#assertj-core-custom-assertions`,
   `https://joel-costigliola.github.io/assertj/assertj-core-custom-assertions.html`

+c) example of using logging in tests:

+- used in: `OwnerSpec.groovy`, `PetSpec.groovy`

 ### Static code analysis with codenarc

 To have the same rules while adding code the static analysis tool for Groovy (Codenarc https://codenarc.org/) was added